How difficult is it to offer flexible scheduling to your employee — and if you offer it, does it pay off?

 That said, in the Workplacetrends.com study, 75 percent of employees called workplace flexibility their most important benefit.
 And it’s increasingly considered best practice; one 2014 study found 86 percent of those on Fortune’s 100 “Best Companies to Work For” offer some kind of flexible scheduling, including working from home at least once per week.

-If you decide to move forward, the National Federation of Independent Businesses recommends setting some mandatory core hours, clearly describing the rules to your staff, investing in time tracking and project management software, and continuing to plan regular all-team events.
+If you decide to move forward, the National Federation of Independent Businesses recommends setting some mandatory core hours, clearly describing the rules to your staff, investing in employee time tracking devices and project management software, and continuing to plan regular all-team events.

 “In a difficult economy, flexible work arrangements are a triple win, allowing organizations to cut payroll costs without large-scale staff reductions, boost employee morale, and retain top talent so the firm can quickly gear up for new business when the economy turns around,” notes Sylvia Ann Hewlett in Forbes.